 We propose a data type for expressing assertions that is generic in the "values" that the assertions can refer to.
 Then, we obtain the data type representing preconditions, invariants and postconditions by a suitable instantiation of the generic data type to the type of values that each kind of assertion can refer to.
-For instance, the values used for preconditions permit to refer to the initial state, that is, the heap and local variables array at the beginning of execution of the method.
+For instance, the type of preconditions is obtained by instantiating the type of assertions with a type of values that represents an initial state (a heap, and a local variables array).